 Your Options: Other Treatments

-For stress incontinence, a pessary device inserted into the vagina presses against the bladder neck and urethra so you have less leakage.
-Injections of collagen and other bulking substances can thicken tissues around the bladder neck to narrow its opening.
-Sling or suspension surgery lifts the urethra and bladder neck back into place.
-For urge incontinence, painless nerve stimulation therapy may discourage nerves from signaling a full bladder too soon.
+Women with stress incontinence can insert a pessary device into the vagina.
+It presses against the bladder neck and urethra to control leakage.
+Another option: Inject collagen and other bulking substances to thicken tissues around the bladder neck and narrow the opening.
+Or you can try sling or suspension surgery, which lifts the urethra and bladder neck back into place.
+For urge incontinence, painless nerve stimulation can stop your body from telling you your bladder is full.

 Men and Incontinence

-Men can experience incontinence as a result of illness or injury.
-Sometimes men develop overflow incontinence because of an enlarged prostate gland.
-The prostate might squeeze and block the regular flow of urine from the bladder.
-While bladder retraining, lifestyle changes, and Kegels work for men too, medicines or surgical treatments may help.
-Surgical options include artificial sphincters or male slings, which support the urethra and keep it closed when necessary.
+Men can become incontinent after illness, injury, or an enlarged prostate gland that blocks the regular flow of urine from the bladder.
+Like women, men can get relief from bladder retraining, lifestyle changes, and Kegels.
+There are also medicines and surgical treatments, like artificial sphincters or male slings, which support the urethra and keep it closed when necessary.

 Pick Your Protection

-Menstrual pads and toilet paper may not be effective for urine leaks.
 You can buy products designed for bladder protection in stores and online.
-Adult absorbent products come in disposable and reusable versions.
+Disposable and reusable versions are offered.
 Some are specially fitted for men or women.
-For light to moderate wetness, a liner or pad that attaches to your underwear may be sufficient.
-Fitted briefs or protective underwear can handle more wetness.
+For light to moderate wetness, a liner or pad that attaches to your underwear may be all you need.
+Fitted briefs or protective underwear can handle more liquid.

 Get Back Out Into the World

 A few routine changes can help prevent leaks and get you back to your favorite activities.
 Don't stop drinking fluids -- you'll become dehydrated.
-Limit each drink to 6 to 8 ounces, and stop drinking two to four hours before bedtime.
+Limit each drink to 6 to 8 ounces, and don’t drink within 2 to 4 hours of bedtime.
 Avoid caffeine, alcohol, and artificial sweeteners, which can increase the urge to go.
 If you're overweight, losing weight will ease pressure on your bladder.
-And stamp out cigarettes -- smoking can affect the bladder, too.
+And stamp out cigarettes -- smoking can affect your bladder, too.